xenavelli/1336-stealer-unlicensed/README.md

 # don't ask for help
 i never made this stealer nor know how it works. please do not open a issue for help, ill simply ignore u.

+# disclaimer
+1336 stealer has been around for some time. i only decided to deobf it cause it kinda went unknown. just remember the stealer is dualhooked and sends your info to another webhook owned by him. i already spammed it and forced him to delete it